jg925/ece3400_2019-team10/milestones/milestone1.md

   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/milestones/teamphoto.jpg" height="420" width="360">
 </p>

-The following code block shows the algorithm we used to help the robot navigate.
 Since we were using two line sensors, we used multiple conditional statements to check each possible condition for the robot's placement relative to the white lines.
 If both line sensors were detecting black, it meant that the robot was on the correct path